David Lammy Keynote Speaker

 Since 2010, David has been an active backbench MP and in the last Parliament led successful campaigns to save the Land Registry from privatisation, for diversity to be included in the BBC’s Charter as a Public Purpose and against cuts in apprenticeship funding.
 In 2017 David led a high-profile campaign calling on Oxbridge to improve access for students from under-represented and disadvantaged backgrounds and successfully called on Comic Relief to end “white saviour” charity appeals.
 David is the Chair of the All-Party Parliamentary Groups on Race and Community, Fatherhood and Crossrail 2.

-David is an Ambassador for Action Aid, President of the British and Foreign School Society and a Trustee of the National Youth Theatre as well as a Patron of a number of charities in Tottenham.
+David is an Ambassador for Action Aid, President of the British and Foreign School Society, Trustee of the National Youth Theatre and Patron of several charities in Tottenham.
 He has spoken at the US Congress and Harvard University and is an Honorary Fellow of the University of Birkbeck and St John’s College, Durham.

 David is the author of ‘Tribes: A Search for Belonging in a Divided Society’ (2021) which explores our innate need to belong and how globalisation and digitisation are deepening the divide in society.
 He also authored ‘Out of the Ashes: Britain after the Riots’, an analysis of the long-standing causes of the 2011 riots.
 David is a regular contributor to national newspapers and publications including The Guardian, The Times, The Independent, New Statesman and others, and appears regularly on television and radio.

 - Managing diversity in business – How to challenge cultural issues in a progressive and effective manner and ensure that diversity has a positive impact on the workplace and your bottom line.